What Every Developer Needs to Know About Software Patching

 When that happens, they’re hopefully caught by a developer or an external user and brought to the attention of the development team.
 At that point, it’s time to roll out a patch.

-The main difference between a patch and a new version release is that, while new versions tend to ship with product enhancements and new features, patches are meant to fix bugs and security vulnerabilities.
+The main difference between a patch and a new version release is that, while new versions tend to ship with product enhancements and new features, software patches are meant to fix bugs and security vulnerabilities.
 For products such as web applications, rolling out a patch can be as simple as pushing updated code to the production environment — but that doesn’t mean the patching process is easy.

-To help make patching as stress-free as it can be, we spoke with experienced developers about some best practices you should keep in mind.
+To help make software patching as stress-free as it can be, we spoke with experienced developers about some best practices you should keep in mind.

 Order Matters When It Comes to Patching